xzl01/dotfiles/README.md

 > If you removed some one package, you can run it again for remove softlink!

 Use `startde` to start desktop environment.
-It is also possible to uncomment `zsh/.zprofile` to automatically start the desktop environment.
+It is also possible to uncomment `bash/.bash_profile`(uncomment default) or `zsh/.zprofile` to automatically start the desktop environment.